coderade/coderade.io-blog/content/about.md

 I'm hosting this blog on the [GitHub Pages](https://pages.github.com/) that is free and is very easy to use.

-On this blog, I will write most of the time about coding, DevOps, and Software Engineering (some IT stuff), but I'll try to share my experiences in this vast life too (yeah, with 25 years old).
+On this blog, I will write most of the time about coding, DevOps, and Software Engineering (some IT stuff), but I'll try to share my experiences in this vast life too (yeah, with 28 years old).

-This blog is powered by [Hugo](http://gohugo.io) and I normally use the ~~IDEA~~, ~~Atom Editor~~, [**Visual Code**](https://code.visualstudio.com/) to write my posts with Markdown :heart:.
+This blog is powered by [Hugo](http://gohugo.io) and I normally use the ~~IDEA~~, ~~Atom Editor~~, [**Visual Code**](https://code.visualstudio.com/) editor to write my posts with Markdown :heart:.

 ## About me

-I am a Cloud Architect from Brazil with 26 years old and, I was born and raised in [**Guaratuba - Brazil**](https://en.wikipedia.org/wiki/Guaratuba), but I lived in a lot of cities since I learned how to buy bus and flight tickets.
+I am a Sr. Cloud Architect / Sr. Software Engineer from Brazil with 28 years old and, I was born and raised in [**Guaratuba - Brazil**](https://en.wikipedia.org/wiki/Guaratuba), but I lived in a lot of cities since I learned how to buy bus and flight tickets.

 I have more than 8 years of experience working in the IT area.
 I already worked as an IT infrastructure analyst, Web developer, Software Engineer, and DevOps and IoT Engineer.
 So most of the time I worked with Linux and coding and I loved it.

-Currently I'm working as Cloud Application Architect on the Amazon Web Services ([**AWS**](https://aws.amazon.com/)).
+Currently I'm working as Sr. Cloud Application Architect on the Amazon Web Services ([**AWS**](https://aws.amazon.com/)).

 I like to study every day, so I have some course certificates, that are available [**here**](https://github.com/coderade/certificates#certificates), also I enjoy learning new languages whenever possible (currently I speak Portuguese, English and a little Spanish, eager to learn a new language).